Sundar-nagarkoti/Excel-partially-cloned/README.md

 # Excel-partially-cloned
-#not completed
-formula bar functionality
+# formula bar working

+# not completed
+menu bar not working